 - 1.4 A launch event to promote local awareness about the Neighbourhood Plan was held on 10th November 2012 at the Priory Centre, Stretton.
 A number of comments were recorded at the launch event and these, together with the responses from a Business Survey undertaken in April 2013, were used to help inform the content and shape of an Issues and Options document.
 The Issues and Options document was published for 6 weeks' consultation in Autumn 2013 and the responses to this document have been carefully considered by the Parish Council and used to help shape and inform the Draft Neighbourhood Plan. - 1.5 The consultation responses, together with the Parish Council Steering Group comments and information about how the revised Draft Plan took the responses into account, were set out in the accompanying Issues and Options Consultation Report, which is available as a separate document on the Stretton Plan website www.strettonplan.com.
 This information has now been incorporated into the published Consultation Statement. - 1.6 The Draft Neighbourhood Plan was published for consultation from 14th April 2014 to 23rd May 2014.
 A summary leaflet was also published and distributed throughout Stretton.
 Hard copies of the Draft Neighbourhood Plan together with accompanying documents including the Draft Environmental Assessment and Issues and Options Consultation Report were available for viewing at the following locations: Stretton Post Office, Stretton Surgery, Stretton News plus other community venues.
 The Steering Group held public Drop In events on Tuesday 15th April 2014 at the Annual Parish Meeting, The Priory Centre at 7pm and on Saturday 17th May 2014 at the Priory Centre from 10am to 12 noon.
 Responses were invited in writing or by email, preferably on the accompanying Response Form. - 1.7 The Submission Neighbourhood Development Plan 2014 2031 has been amended taking into consideration the responses received on the Draft Plan.
-The Consultation Statement which is published alongside the Neighbourhood Plan sets out how the consultation process was undertaken, provides information on the responses received, and how objections, comments and support for policies and proposals have informed the content of the Submission Plan. - 1.8 The Submission Stretton Neighbourhood Development Plan 2014 2031 is the next step in the preparation of the proposed Stretton Neighbourhood Plan.
-Following formal public consultation on the Submission Plan, the Plan, accompanying documents and any outstanding objections will be scrutinised by an Independent Examiner through a public Examination.
-The Examiner will consider whether the Plan has met the Basic Conditions, required in the Neighbourhood Planning (General) Regulations 2012 and any outstanding objections.
-The Examiner's report is likely to include recommendations for further modifications to the Plan.
-Following this process, the Plan will be subject to a Referendum before being formally "made" or adopted by the Borough Council as a statutory plan, used to determine planning applications in Stretton.
+The Consultation Statement which is published alongside the Neighbourhood Plan sets out how the consultation process was undertaken, provides information on the responses received, and how objections, comments and support for policies and proposals have informed the content of the Submission Plan. - 1.8 The Submission Stretton Neighbourhood Development Plan 2014 2031 has been subject to formal public consultation between 8th December 2014 and 26th January 2015, the Plan, accompanying documents and any outstanding objections was scrutinised by Independent Examiner, Alyson Linnegar, through a public Examination.
+The Examiner considered whether the Plan met the Basic Conditions, required in the Neighbourhood Planning (General) Regulations 2012 and any outstanding objections.
+The Examiner's report included recommendations for further modifications to the Plan.
+Whilst some of the recommendations have been incorporated into the plan, a decision was taken to rework a number of policies and, in agreement with East Staffordshire Borough Council, resubmit for consultation and re-examination.

+Subject to confirmation from an Independent Examiner that the Plan meets the Basic Conditions the Plan will be subject to a Referendum before being formally "made" or adopted by the Borough Council as a statutory plan, used to determine planning applications in Stretton.